Arctic Visions Opening

 - 7:15 p.m. – American Magic Lantern Theater show, Cook Memorial Theater.

 Using the rich Arctic and ethnographic collections of the Museum and through partnerships with other institutions and individuals, Arctic Visions explores the intersections between art, science and exploration through the work of Fairhaven artist William Bradford (1823-1892).
-Highlights of the exhibit include an unparalleled collection of Bradford’s Arctic paintings and photographs taken during his 1869 expedition to Greenland, which he later incorporated into a massive leather-bound elephant folio, entitled “The Arctic Regions – Illustrated with Photographs Taken on an Art Expedition.”
-The exhibit’s title, “Away then Floats the Ice-Island” is drawn from the text of this core artifact in the exhibit, which was published in London in 1873 and principally sponsored by Queen Victoria.
-The extremely rare volume is being republished by David R. Godine, Inc. in association with the New Bedford Whaling Museum and released in conjunction with the exhibit opening in the Wattles Family Gallery.
+Highlights of the exhibition include an unparalleled collection of Bradford’s Arctic paintings and photographs taken during his 1869 expedition to Greenland, which he later incorporated into a massive leather-bound elephant folio, entitled “The Arctic Regions – Illustrated with Photographs Taken on an Art Expedition.”
+The exhibition’s title, “Away then Floats the Ice-Island” is drawn from the text of this core artifact in the exhibition, which was published in London in 1873 and principally sponsored by Queen Victoria.
+The extremely rare volume is being republished by David R. Godine, Inc. in association with the New Bedford Whaling Museum and released in conjunction with the exhibition opening in the Wattles Family Gallery.
 A book signing will take place in the Jacobs Family Gallery.

-Bradford’s 1873 book, now republished and reformatted as a 200-page hardcover will be available for $49.95 (plus tax) at the opening; it may be reserved by calling the Museum Store: (508) 997-0046 ext.
+Bradford’s 1873 book, now republished and reformatted as a 200-page hardcover was available for $49.95 (plus tax) at the opening; it may be reserved by calling the Museum Store: (508) 997-0046 ext.
 127.

 Arctic Visions, related programming and the republication of Bradford’s book is generously underwritten by Bruce A. and Karen E. Wilburn, in honor of New Bedford Whaling Museum Director Emeritus, Richard C. Kugler.
 A recognized authority on the artist, Kugler’s 25-year tenure included building the Museum’s expansive Bradford collection.